kmcphail/SpatialDB/Report.md

  - [ ] KM
  - [ ] DM

-Tow answer our core questions, we created several example queries.
+To answer our core questions, we created several example queries.
 Below are examples of the queries and results.

+		-- A query to find protected areas with certain species.
+		WITH local_sp AS (
+			SELECT eb.geom FROM ebd.ebird AS eb
+			JOIN census.county AS cn ON ST_INTERSECTS(eb.geom, cn.geom)
+			WHERE
+				cn.name = 'Dane' AND
+				cn.state = 'WI' AND
+				eb.common_name = 'American Robin'
+			)
+		SELECT up.unit_nm, up.access FROM usgs_pad.area AS up
+		JOIN local_sp ON ST_INTERSECTS(local_sp.geom, up.geom)
+		GROUP BY up.unit_nm, up.access
+		ORDER BY up.access, up.unit_nm;

 ### Section 3: Results & Conclusion